“Without culture, and the relative freedom it implies, society, even when perfect, is but a jungle.

 LaMama (Experimental Theatre Club) is a legendary, multicultural NYC theater, founded by Ellen Stewart in 1961, offering a haven for underrepresented, avant-garde artists to create boundary-pushing work, known for supporting global talent and pioneering Off-Off-Broadway theater with a mission of diverse, uncensored artistic freedom.
 It's a vital cultural institution that champions new performance, pushes artistic limits, and serves as a global hub for diverse voices in theater, dance, and art

 DOCK 11 EDEN is a renowned institution, with two locations, for contemporary dance in Berlin and across Europe, consisting of a dance school, rehearsal spaces, and a theater hall operated by the independent DOCK ART gGmbH.
-Founded shortly after German reunification in a former factory on Kastanienallee, DOCK 11 has developed into a lively centre for artistic creation, education and performances and now houses several dance studios, a digital laboratory, a café, offices and a theatre space with a regular programme.
+Founded shortly after German reunification in a former factory on Kastanienallee, DOCK 11 has developed into a lively centre for artistic creation, education and performances and now houses a dance school, several dance studios, a digital laboratory, a café, offices and a theatre space with a regular programme.
 In 2009, the range of facilities was expanded with the addition of EDEN, an ensemble of several high-quality studio buildings and two villas on park-like grounds in Pankow, providing additional rehearsal, performance and multi-purpose rooms as well as additional residential apartments.

 DOCK 11 / DOCK ART theater in Berlin has been a permanent venue since 1998 and presents a weekly changing program.
 The focus is on dance, but performances, concerts, and readings are also programmed.
 The program strives for diversity and aesthetic plurality, is intergenerational, and is committed to cultural education and community projects.
 Since 2020, DOCK ART has received conceptual funding from the Berlin Cultural Administration; it stages more than 200 performances per year, reaching approximately 13,000 audience members.
-Important festivals at DOCK include the international dance film festival POOL, which took place for the 18th time in October 2024; MASH Dance Berlin, a joint festival with the Machol Schalem Dance House in Jerusalem; the festival for contemporary dance and performance art b12; soundance, the international festival for contemporary dance and music; and PLATAFORMA, the decolonial and intersectional BIPoC/Latinx platform for dance, documentation, and discourse.
+Important festivals at DOCK ART include the international dance film festival POOL, which took place for the 18th time in October 2024; MASH Dance Berlin, a joint festival with the Machol Schalem Dance House in Jerusalem; the festival for contemporary dance and performance art b12; soundance, the international festival for contemporary dance and music; and PLATAFORMA, the decolonial and intersectional BIPoC/Latinx platform for dance, documentation, and discourse.
 Artists such as Christine Bonasea, Jenny Haack, Martha Hincapie Cherry, Tomi Paasonen, Peter Pleyer, Anna Nowicka, Hanna Schillinger, Niv Sheinfeld & Oren Laor, Nir De Volff, and Johannes Wieland have long been associated with the venue.